skibblenybbles/PinterestPlus/README.md

 * `classname`: overrides the class name that the script uses to find your Pinterest buttons.
 The default is `"pin-it-button"`.
 * `layout`: sets the default button layout to override the usual `"horizontal"` setting.
 The options are `"none"`, `"vertical"` and `"horizontal"`.

-You can also configure how the standard syntax `pinterest-plus.min.js` script works, but only `parsetags` and `onready` are supported.
+You can also configure how the standard syntax `Pinterest-plus.min.js` script works, but only `parsetags` and `onready` are supported.

 After either script has loaded, you can call `PinterestPlus.pinit()`, optionally passing a DOM node as an argument, to process any new Pinterest buttons on the page (or inside the specified DOM node).
 This works great if you're loading content with Pinterest buttons via AJAX methods.

 ## HTML5 data attributes

-The HTML5 syntax supported by the `pinterest-plus-html5.min.js` script may simplify some things for you if you need to generate Pinterest buttons on the server side.
+The HTML5 syntax supported by the `Pinterest-plus-html5.min.js` script may simplify some things for you if you need to generate Pinterest buttons on the server-side.
 You do not need to worry about URI-encoding the `url` and `media` parameters that would normally go in the query string of a traditional Pinterest `<a>` tag.
 Rather, you just specify these directly in the `data-url` and `data-image` tag attributes, respectively.
 However, to be a good Web citizen, you should still take care to escape the usual HTML entity characters such as "&" with `&amp;` and so on.

 The supported `data-*` attributes for the HTML5 syntax are: